COMP-1002/Study-Guide/README.md

 It is important to note that your Bug Bonus/Study Guide contribution score cannot exceed 2 points.
 <br>You are welcome to contribute as much as you want -- you just cannot get more credit than the 2 points.
+<br>Additionally, you cannot do more than one task per topic (i.e. only one PL task).